yyu-k/udemy_seoblog/README.md

 3. Replaced nProgress with next-nprogress-bar for compatibility with app router
 4. zeit/next-css is no longer necessary due to improved CSS support in next
 5. JSON.stringify and JSON.parse are not necessary for various parts involving saving to local storage
+6. isomorphic-fetch should no longer be necessary - fetch provided in node
+7. async/await now supported in server components, but not client components (generally used async/await to mess around, didn't think too hard about whether it is appropriate)
+8. react-render-html is outdated, replaced with directly using dangerouslySetInnerHTML in the Blog component.
+Some kind of sanitiser is needed for this reason - not thinking very hard about this

 <h5>Mongoose<h5>